shobhit1410/Olympics-Performance-Analysis/README.md

 There are 2 CSV files present in this project.
 The data contains 120 years of Olympic history.
 There are 2 datasets :
 1- athletes: it has information about all the players who participated in the Olympics.thl 2- athlete events: it has information about all the events that happened over the year (athlete id refers to the id column in the athlete table).
-BY importing these datasets in sql server , some queries are solved to analyze the Olympic history.
+By importing these datasets in sql server , some queries are solved to analyze the Olympic history.